 Discover the profound insights of Dr. Frederic Luskin, renowned psychologist and director of the Stanford Forgiveness Project, as he unpacks the powerful role forgiveness plays in our lives.
-Alongside him, Episcopal priest Lyndon Harris shares his compelling journey of healing after the 9/11 tragedy, illustrating the transformative power of forgiveness.
+Alongside him, a former Episcopal priest Lyndon Harris shares his compelling journey of healing after the 9/11 tragedy, illustrating the transformative power of forgiveness.
 Together, they share personal narratives and professional insights that highlight forgiveness as a vital skill for mental and emotional well-being.

 Our conversation dives deep into the complex dynamics between forgiveness and survival.
 We explore how anger can initially serve as a source of empowerment but often becomes a restrictive force that holds us back.
 By recognizing forgiveness as a skill that can be taught and honed over time, supported by extensive research, we reveal how it can shift individuals from a victim mindset to a more empowered life story.
 This episode sheds light on how forgiveness, though not a moral directive, is an essential component of self-care that can be developed to improve our capacity for compassion and authentic living.